donders-research-data-management/rdm-wiki/rdm-wiki/en/protocols/researcher.md

 The function of metadata is to describe data in a way that increases their value for potential users ("Are these data interesting for me?","With which software can I process them?", ...).
 For that reason, the concept of metadata is closely linked to _data publication_.
 Importantly, because published data should not change (just like a published paper should not change), the current view is that also metadata should not change.
 However, there are a few situations in which it is very useful to have attributes that could change while the data themselves do not.
 For example, over time, a given published data set may be used in an increasing number of publications.
 All these publications are highly relevant attributes of that data set, even though they cannot be called "metadata".

-In this protocol, a distinction is made between _metadata_ and _attributes_: metadata are a special class of attributes that, having the distinguishing feature that they are communicated to potential users of published data.
-Because the current view is that metadata should not change if the data don't change, the metadata of a closed collection (see further down, for a description of "closure") cannot be modified.
+In this protocol, a distinction is made between _metadata_ and _attributes_: metadata are a special class of attributes with the distinguishing feature that they are communicated to potential users of published data.
+Because the current view is that metadata should not change if the data don't change, the metadata of a closed collection (see further down, for a description of "collection closure") cannot be modified.
 However, this collection can have other attributes (not metadata) that _can_ be modified after closure.

 ##	6 Accessing the Repository

 When visiting the website of the data repository, one can see the metadata of all _Data Sharing Collections_ (DSCs; see further).
 However, one cannot see any files, nor the metadata of the other collections.
 To access the files in the repository, and to see the metadata of the other (non-DSC) collections, one must first log in.
 This is also called _authentication_.
 There are three ways to authenticate :

-1. Using a local identity provider (RU or RUMCN) and logging in with your RU or RUMCN credentials (for RU and RUMCN employees, for RU students, and for persons with a so-called E-number).
+1. Using a local identity provider (RU or RUMCN) and logging in with your RU or RUMCN credentials.
+This applies to RU and RUMCN employees (U-, resp., Z-number), for RU students (s-number), and for affiliated non-employees (E-number).
+It is possible that a person has multiple credentials (e.g., a U- and a Z-number).
+If you log in using multiple credentials, the system will treat as multiple users, mapped one-to-one on the different credentials.
 2. Using a trusted federated authentication infrastructure (e.g., the Dutch SURFconext and the international eduGAIN) and logging in with the credentials provided by the researcher’s employer.
 This authentication option can be used by employees of the organizations that participate in the federated authentication infrastructure – so not necessarily RU or RUMCN.
 3. Using a non-trusted authentication service such as Google, Facebook, or Twitter.

 One can only authenticate after _signing up_.
 By signing up, an internal account is generated, via which one can access files on the repository (after being authorized for access; see further).
 One needs this internal account to up- and download files using a client for file transfer (see further).

 After a successful authentication, a repository user still cannot read or write a collection’s files.
 To do this, a user must first be added to that collection in a particular role.
 The research administrator and collection manager can add a user to a collection.
 The collections to which a user is added in a particular role determines what that user can do in the repository.
 This is also called the user’s _authorizations_.
 Not every user can be added to an arbitrary collection in an arbitrary role.
 In fact, a user’s possible authorizations are determined by the way he/she has authenticated.
 To describe a user’s possible authorizations, a distinction is made between four different user types, ordered according to their authorization level (every next user type has the authorizations of the previous type plus some more):

 1. An _anonymous user_ (also called, non-registered user or visitor) visits the website of the repository without authenticating him/herself.
 An anonymous user can view the metadata of all DSCs.
 However, he can be added to none of the collections, and therefore cannot read a single file.
 2. A _non-trusted registered user_ authenticates him/herself against a non-trusted authentication service (e.g., Google, Facebook).
 This user type can be added as a viewer to a DSC.
 3. A _trusted registered user_ authenticates him/herself against a trusted authentication service (e.g., SURFconext, EDUgain).
 This user type can be added as a contributor or viewer to all collection types (which also includes _Data Acquisition_ and _Research Documentation Collections_, DACs and SICs; see further).
 A contributor cannot only view but also modify a collection's files.